Chiral transition in a finite system and possible use of finite size scaling in relativistic heavy ion collisions: Introduction

+Strictly speaking, only systems that are infinite in volume exhibit \textquotedblleft true\textquotedblright\ spontaneous symmetry breaking \cite{weinberg}.
+Nevertheless, for finite systems of volume $V$ the barrier penetration factor is already suppressed as $\exp (-aV)$, $a$ being a positive constant determined by the microscopic features of each system.
+Of course, if one waits long enough, the system will be \textquotedblleft distributed\textquotedblright\ between the two minima.
+If this suppression is very effective, the two minima are physically well separated and one can consider them two almost different phases of the system, even if there is no true phase transition.

+Keeping this caveat in mind, our phenomenological analysis is motivated by the fact that heavy ion experiments strongly suggest a new phase of deconfined matter \cite{Adams:2005dq} and the system is obviously finite, and by the enormous success of this methods in the description of (\textit{ pseudo})phase transitions in small systems \cite{DL,Cardy:1996xt}.
+For simplicity, we disregard inhomogeneity corrections.
+Even though we are aware that these are relevant (see Refs. \cite{Taketani:2006zg,Nickel:2009wj}), they should not modify the general picture we present or diminish the significance of the (large) finite size effects we obtain in this simpler description.

-Second, treating HIC data separated into slices of different impact parameter width as a realization of a set of thermodynamical systems of different sizes and temperatures, we propose the use of full scaling plots of cumulants of fluctuations of pions as a tool for searching the critical endpoint of QCD and determining its universality class.
-From this point of view, HICs could be seen as the ``experimental realization'' of lattice simulations for systems of different sizes.
+Second, one should recall that HIC data can be separated into slices of different impact parameter width with different incident energies, i.e. a realization of a set of thermodynamical systems of different sizes and temperatures.
+Thus, we propose the use of full scaling plots of cumulants of fluctuations of pions and an associated chi-squared method as tools that might be helpful in searching for the critical endpoint of QCD in future analyses of heavy ion data which cover a wide region of the phase diagram, such as those from the Beam Energy Scan program \cite{BES} at RHIC-BNL and FAIR-GSI.
+From this point of view, HICs could be seen as the \textquotedblleft experimental realization\textquotedblright\ of lattice simulations for systems of different sizes.
 In this picture, signatures of the second-order critical endpoint based on non-monotonic behaviour (or sign modifications) of particle correlation fluctuations will actually probe a \textit{set of pseudocritical endpoints}, a feature which could contribute to the broadening of the experimental signal, helping to wash it out in the large thermal background.
 As in Monte Carlo simulations, the peculiarities of the finite system become relevant (technically, this corresponds to the need of inclusion of irrelevant operators in the formalism).
 In that case, one has either to use the knowledge of the peculiarities of the system or resort to finite-size scaling (FSS) techniques to extract indirect information about criticality.

-Finally, we also propose a chi-squared method for searching the critical endpoint of QCD and determining its universality class that could be useful in the process of data analysis in HIC experiments, in particular in the Beam Energy Scan program at RHIC-BNL and at FAIR-GSI.